oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/create-workflows.md

    ![Create INVOKE API Activity](./images/create-api4.png " ")

-2. Click on the connection between Activity and Training for Intern, and enter/select the following in the property editor:
+2. Create a connection between **Activity** and **Trainings for Full-Time Employee** and enter/select the following in the property editor:

     - Indentification > Name: **Intern**